Auvergne: Modern times

-One century after the Hundred Years' War, the Auvergne was plunged into religious wars.
+In the 16th century Auvergne was plunged into religious wars.
 Some Calvinist militia made incursions into the highlands and took castles and Catholic villages by surprise.
 They returned them, subject to a ransom.
 Captain Merle in particular, firmly established in nearby Gévaudan, took a ransom from Issoire but failed in Saint Flour.
 That is how the city of Aurillac had been taken over, and its abbey was completely destroyed.

-Around 1200, King Philip August, had not been able to fully defeat the area: the Count held out in Vic-le-Comte.
 In the 16th century, Catherine de' Medici, Queen of France, inherited the last part of the county from her mother, which allowed the integration of the last feudal fiefdom, in the heart of Auvergne, into the royal territory.

 In 1665, Louis XIV temporarily set up an exceptional criminal court in Clermont and Le Puy-en-Velay, les grands jours d’Auvergne (The Great Days of Auvergne), in response to the complaints of the people, who were victims of violence and abuse by officials and noblemen of Auvergne.
 During the 18th century, the economic situation of the farmers improved considerably, due to the policies of the Auvergne intendants, who developed farming, cheese manufacturing, agriculture, glasswork, ironwork and roads.

 During World War II, Vichy was the headquarters of the government of the French State.